bwallace4/json-server-template/README.md

 ## Deployment of Frontend
 https://github.com/bwallace4/Phase-2-project2.git
-The frontend and backend suppose to run simultaneously.
+The frontend and backend suppose to run simultaneously